 By December 2017….

-The elementary teachers and children of Canada will have developed new relationships between Indigenous and non-Indigenous people based on new understanding, empathy, and respect.
+The elementary teachers and children of Canada will have forged new relationships between each other across language, cultural, and geographic boundaries, based on new understandings, empathy, and respect.

-The Interactive Kids’ Guide to Canada will be a permanent online resource to help children learn about all of the different lands and people of Canada.
+The Interactive Kids’ Guide to Canada will be a permanent online resource to help children learn about all of the different lands and people of Canada – by kids, for kids.

-An AKGTCanada video will be a permanent online resource to help children learn about the land and people of Canada.
+An AKGTCanada video will be a permanent online resource to help children learn about the land and people of Canada – by kids, for kids.

-The Digital Human Library will provide Canadian teachers with a method of connecting their students with other classes across the country for the purposes of new conversations, deeper learning, and collaborative actions, and for the purposes of pursuing their own professional learning.
+The Digital Human Library will provide Canadian teachers with a method of connecting their students with other classes across the country for the purposes of new conversations, deeper learning, and collaborative actions, as well as for the purposes of pursuing their own professional learning.